apache/airflow/docs/howto/operator/neo4j.rst

   filename containing a cypher query to be executed eg. "my_query.cypher
 - output_filename: String of filename to write the output to.
-- fail_on_no_results: Bool indicating if the task should fail if no results are returned
+- n4j_conn_id: String of the connection name defined in Airflow
-- n4j_conn_id: String of the connection name
+- soft_fail: Bool indicating if the task should fail if no results are returned

 More information
 ^^^^^^^^^^^^^^^^